BicycleTips/bicycletips.github.io/_posts/2022-02-17-ordering-a-bike-from-canyon.md

 15 days, two weeks, and I had to call Canyon, to be told that I would need to call Shimano to get support instead?
 Why couldn't someone at Canyon have told me that two weeks ago?

 So now I have a call back request in with Shimano.
 I called them 30 minutes ago.
 I'll update this post as I find out how big of an ordeal it is trying to actually get support from a direct to consumer bicycle brand....

+Update: Got a call back from Shimano today.
+They provided me two options to get the warranty work done.

+1) I can go to a local bike shop (assuming they need to sell shimano, but he didn't say that directly) and they can do the inspection and file the warranty request with Shimano.

+2) I can fill out a form on Shimano's website, then I can mail in the part and have them inspect it and determine if it is under warranty....

+So I will lean towards option 1 and hope that Trailhead will help me out on this one.

+## Direct To  Consumer Bicycles, is it good for you?

+I am not sure....